 Procedure of Survey on Prismatic Compass.

-For taking readings with a prismatic compass, the same may be held in hand and turned till the ranging rod on the next station is bisected by the horse hair when seen through the eye-vane.
+1. For taking readings with a prismatic compass, the same may be held in hand and turned till the ranging rod on the next station is bisected by the cross hair when seen through the eye-vane.

 Even though the prismatic is designed as a hand instrument, better results are obtained by fixing the instrument on a light tripod.